StableSketcher: Enhancing Diffusion Model for Pixel-based Sketch Generation via Visual Question Answering Feedback: SketchDUO

 \subsubsection{Negative Sketch Data Construction}

 To build a high-quality negative sample set for contrastive learning, we constructed 1{,}693 sketch--caption--QA triplets.
-All images were generated using Stable Diffusion v2.1, and captions were produced via GPT-4o and subsequently refined through human post-editing.
+All images were generated using Stable Diffusion v2.1, and captions were produced with GPT-4o using a separate prompt tailored to off-style sketches.
+Unlike the positive template, this prompt explicitly allowed descriptions of non-white backgrounds, color, excessive detail, and shading, which are central attributes of the negative subset.
+The generated captions were then manually revised to preserve semantic correctness while retaining the undesired stylistic traits needed for contrastive supervision.
+The exact prompt is provided in Table~\ref{tab:caption-prompts}.

 QA pairs were generated using the TIFA framework~\cite{hu2023tifa}, which combines LLaMA 2~\cite{touvron2023llama} for question generation and UnifiedQA~\cite{khashabi2020unifiedqa} for answer validation.
 Negative samples were generated through a systematic procedure focused on producing images that diverge from the target sketch style.
+These controlled stylistic deviations serve as contrastive supervision, enabling the model to better distinguish desired sketch attributes from undesired ones.
 The prompts were explicitly designed to generate characteristics inconsistent with the black-on-white sketch aesthetic, including detailed line drawings, colored elements, textured or non-white backgrounds, and heavy shading.
 Following generation, all candidate images underwent human filtering to ensure inclusion criteria and semantic fidelity.